The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 Analysis of the call records of the iPhone owned by Kris showed her trying to reach an emergency services number in the Netherlands at 4.39 pm on the day they went missing, April 1, using the Dutch emergency number 112.
 This was followed by a call to a Panamanian emergency number using 911.
 Due to poor reception, their calls weren’t connected.
 The Dutch number 112 also works in Panama and, if not, automatically transfers to the emergency number of the country the phone network is in.

-They subsequently turned their phones off and tried calling 14 hours later several times on April 2.
+They subsequently turned their phones off and tried calling several times on April 2, 14 hours later.
 Both phones were used to make these calls, and on one of these calls, they actually made a connection at 6.58 am.
 Lisanne’s Samsung connected for just 1-2 seconds on the 112 number, but the call quickly failed, and 36 seconds later, the phone was again switched off.
 They never managed to get a connection again despite trying several times.

-On day 6, when Lisanne’s Samsung battery had failed, someone had tried to access Kris’ iPhone but the PIN was incorrectly entered (the code was 0556).
+On day 6, when Lisanne’s Samsung battery failed, someone tried to access Kris’s iPhone, but the PIN was incorrectly entered (the code was 0556).
 It is claimed that 77 attempts were made to access the phone between April 7 and 10.

 Discovery of remains in June 2014

-Following the discovery of the backpack, a local guide, with the help of six native Ngobe people, found bone remains, jeans shorts, and two different shoes along the river Rio Culebra shortly before June 19, 2014.
+Following the backpack's discovery, a local guide, with the help of six native Ngobe people, found bone remains, jeans shorts, and two different shoes along the Rio Culebra shortly before June 19, 2014.

-The laces were still tightly laced, and it also had a sock inside the boot, the foot still had some skin and flesh on it.
+The laces were still tightly laced, and a sock was also inside the boot.
+The foot still had some skin and flesh on it.
 The shoe with the foot was found upstream.

 Forensic analysis found that the cut of the bone of the foot was surprisingly clean and that no blood was found on it, but there were no signs of cutting, hacking, gunshots or teeth/ claw marks.